ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 You are now ready to call the command-line executable ```satmut_utils```

-satmut\_utils is the primary command, with subcommands sim and call.
+satmut\_utils is the primary command, with subcommands 'sim' and 'call'.

 ## Reference files

-For convenience, a curated transcriptome of primary human transcripts from [APPRIS](https://apprisws.bioinfo.cnio.es/landing_page/) is provided, allowing the user to pass an Ensembl gene or transcript ID to satmut_utils.
+For convenience, a curated transcriptome of primary human transcripts from [APPRIS](https://apprisws.bioinfo.cnio.es/landing_page/) is provided, allowing the user to pass an Ensembl gene or transcript ID to \.
 However, if the requested Ensembl ID is not found in this set, custom reference files must be passed, which include:

 A. Transcript reference (FASTA)